Five-Minute Rule 40 Years Later: A First-Principles Revisit for Modern Memory Hierarchy

-Another important upgrade is an explicit ECC model.
-SSDs usually protect data at 4KB codeword granularity, flattening random-IOPS for $\le$4KB requests because each small read pays a full 4KB decode/transfer.
-To hit Storage-Next small-block IOPS, shorter protection (e.g., 512B) helps but increases redundancy and requires more parallel decoders, raising bit cost and controller complexity.
-Following concatenated coding~\cite{macwilliams1977theory,ECC-Shu-book-83}, MQSim-Next uses a two-layer scheme: a BCH inner code on each 512B sector and an LDPC outer code spanning eight such sectors (4KB).
-On reads of one or more contiguous 512 B blocks, the controller decodes only the needed BCH codeword(s); if all succeed, it avoids touching the 4KB LDPC codeword and thus prevents intra-SSD read amplification.
-On any BCH failure, the simulator escalates by fetching the full 4KB LDPC codeword, accounting for extra transfer and a base-plus-iterative LDPC latency.
-The simulator supports configurable BCH decoding failure probability, enabling users probe small-read tail behavior and ECC-induced read amplification.
+Another key enhancement is an explicit, configurable ECC model.
+Conventional SSDs protect data in 4KB codewords, flattening random-IOPS for $\le$4KB requests because each small read triggers a full-page decode and transfer.
+To reach Storage-Next small-block IOPS, MQSim-Next adopts a two-layer concatenated code \cite{macwilliams1977theory,ECC-Shu-book-83}: a BCH inner code per 512B sector and an LDPC outer code spanning eight sectors.
+Reads touching only a subset of sectors decode the necessary BCH words and skip the LDPC, eliminating intra-SSD read amplification; any BCH failure escalates to a full 4KB LDPC decode that adds transfer and iterative-decode latency.
+A tunable BCH-error probability parameter allows users to explore small-read tail latency and ECC-induced amplification effects.